|Cliffs Natural Resources (Cliffs) aims to partner the communities in which it operates by;

 Supporting the Community

-Throughout 2012, Cliffs provided in-kind support and contributed nearly AU$300,000 in sponsorships and donations through the Cliffs Community Fund which aims to support existing initiatives, foster new ideas and encourage development that enhance people’s lives.
-Funding went to organisations that continue to support our local communities including, but not limited to, the Royal Flying Doctor Service, Cannery Arts Centre, Esperance Sea Rescue and Eastern Wheatbelt Declared Species Group.
-Cliffs also sponsored high profile events such as the Cliffs Esperance International Tennis Tournament and the Keep Australia Beautiful ‘Tidy Towns – Sustainable Communities Program’.
-Cliffs’ employees have participated in community events such as the Southern Cross and Esperance Agricultural Shows and have raised funds through involvement in events such as HeartKids Bike Ride and the City to Surf.
+Throughout 2013, Cliffs provided in-kind support and contributed nearly AU$300,000 in sponsorships and donations through the Cliffs Community Fund which aims to support existing initiatives, foster new ideas and encourage development that enhance people’s lives.
+Funding went to organisations that continue to support our local communities including, but not limited to, the Royal Flying Doctor Service, Cannery Arts Centre, Ronald McDonald House and Eastern Wheatbelt Declared Species Group.
+Cliffs also sponsored high profile events such as the Cliffs King of the Cross, Esperance Festival of the Wind and the Keep Australia Beautiful ‘Tidy Towns – Sustainable Communities Awards'.
+Cliffs’ employees have participated in community events such as the Southern Cross and Esperance Agricultural Shows and have raised funds through involvement in events such as Movember, Make a Meal Program and the City to Surf.

 For a complete list of 2013 sponsorships please click here.

 In addition to sponsorship and donations Cliffs’ tries to maximise opportunities for local communities to participate in our business.
-Students from Southern Cross District High School and Esperance Senior High School have taken part in career development through career days and work experience on site.
+Students from Southern Cross District High School, Merredin, Esperance Anglican Community School and Esperance Senior High School have taken part in career development through career days and work experience on site.

 Our operations attempt to employ locally where possible and the company pursues as buy local policy wherever possible when purchasing goods and services.